 What did you think of the last sentence of the New Scientist review?

 (The review to which I was referring by Caroline Morley contains the quote with which I began this essay, namely, "Even after reading the book and confirming the sordid details about my destructive habit, I’m still not ready to go vegetarian – I just really love to eat meat.")
 It reminded me of what a number of my friends say to me when I ask them why they continue to eat meat knowing about the animals' deep and enduring suffering.
-Their usual response goes something like, "I know they suffer but I love my burger(link is external)."
+Their usual response goes something like, "I know they suffer but I love my burger."
 Clearly there is a good deal of dissonance here.)

 I thought: wow, that's precisely why I wrote Meathooked - to explain that there is so much more behind our obsession with meat than "I just really love to eat meat".
 Although, admittedly, it's easier to say "I just love it" than explain that: "I love the unique mixture of meat's flavors of umami and fat and the products of the Maillard reaction, and I enjoy the fact that meat symbolizes power and wealth, and I've likely inherited my propensity to like protein foods from my parents," and so on.
 To be honest, to really explain why we love meat, you need about 75,000 words (that's how long my book is, more or less).